wberman27/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure is used when a function calls for a variable to be used that is outside of its scope.
+This would be like a nested child function using a variable that is declared in the parent function.

 2. Study the following code, then answer the questions below.

 ```js